How to get long integration times

 With astrophotography we don’t just take a single photo and call it a day.
 Instead, we take lots of photos (called subframes, or subs for short) and then integrate (combine) them together to make one image that we go onto edit.
 This process is sometimes called stacking.
 How much data we gather is the integration time.
 Combine 10 one-minute photos, and your final image’s integration time is 10 minutes.

 When I started out in astrophotography, I’d be happy with getting just a few hours of integration time per target.
-Now I aim for around 16 to 24 and usually manage it, despite my cloudy skies in the South West UK.
+Now I aim for 20+ and usually manage it, despite my cloudy skies in the South West UK.
 I’ve put this post together to hopefully explain why long integration times are worthwhile — especially for urban astrophotographers — and to give my top five tips to achieve them.

 22 hours of integration time from Bristol City Centre, no filters.